© 2001-2018 Московский физико-технический институт

 Event Horizon TelescopeThe Event Horizon Telescope (EHT) is a large telescope array consisting of a global network of radio telescopes.
 The EHT project combines data from several very-long-baseline interferometry stations around Earth with angular resolution sufficient to observe objects the size of a supermassive black hole's event horizon.
 The project's observational targets include the two black holes with the largest angular diameter as observed from Earth: the black hole at the center of the supergiant elliptical galaxy Messier 87, and Sagittarius A* at the center of the Milky Way.

 Andrey Lobanov is a member of the EHT collaboration.
 Evgenia Kravchenko is a member of the multi-wavelength EHT working group.

 Baikal Neutrino Telescope - Baikal-GVDBaikal Deep Underwater Neutrino Telescope (or Baikal-GVD – Gigaton Volume Detector) is a neutrino detector conducting research below the surface of Lake Baikal since 2003.
 Its primary goal is the detailed study the flux of high-energy cosmic neutrinos and the search for their sources.

 Is a part of a large scientific project together with our laboratory.

-The observational projects of the Laboratory are conducted with the aid of powerful telescopes, both earth- and space-based.
+The observational projects of the Laboratory are conducted with powerful telescopes, both ground- and space-based.
 The majority of observations are conducted in service mode.
 However, Laboratory members, including students and graduate students, also occasionally conduct visitor-mode observations.
 Some of the telescopes used are shown below.